NikhilAshodariya/JavaScript_Numpy/README.md

 [ 10, 20, 19, 14, 12, 18, 23, 25, 6, 22 ]
 ```

-**Note**: The default parameter value for minRange is zero and maxRange is totalNumber
+**Note**: The function generateRandomNumbers provides a list of random numbers generated with the minRange and maxRange the default parameter value for minRange is zero and maxRange is totalNumber

 ## Matrix Manipulation